Your Practice. Your Way.

 • Higher operational complexity managing two business models

-• May face broker-dealer restrictions on RIA activities
+• May face broker-dealer restrictions on certain RIA activities

 • Potentially confusing for clients to understand dual roles